 Preventing Domestic Violence

 LifeWire works with teens and young adults to develop healthy foundations early in life, preventing future violence.
-We understand that successful prevention involves shifting the individual, relationship, community, and societal factors that contribute to domestic violence.
+We understand that successful prevention involves shifting the individual, relationship, community, and societal factors contributing to domestic violence.
 At the individual level, we work to promote attitudes, beliefs, and behaviors that prevent violence.
 At the relationship level, we aim to promote healthy relationships and strengthen skills for building and maintaining those relationships.
 We also offer strategies for young people to support their peers and intervene to prevent situations that may increase risk.
 Our school-wide social norms campaigns aim to address the societal level by changing attitudes across campus.

 Community Engagement and Prevention

-LifeWire works with partner schools to teach dating violence prevention through the schools’ health education and leadership classes.
+LifeWire works with partner schools to teach dating violence prevention through health education and leadership classes.
 Students learn about healthy vs. unhealthy relationships, what dating violence is and isn’t, warning signs of an abusive or toxic relationship, and how to help a friend and access community resources.

 Gender Equity Clubs